The IPv4 Protocol Family¶

 The Icmp module implements the Internet Control Message Protocol (ICMP).
 ICMP is the error reporting and diagnostic mechanism of the Internet.
 It uses the services of IP, so it is a transport layer protocol, but unlike TCP or UDP it is not used to transfer user data.
 It cannot be separated from IP, because the routing errors are reported by ICMP.

 The Icmp module can be used to send error messages and ping request.
 It can also respond to incoming ICMP messages.

 Each ICMP message is encapsulated within an IP datagram, so its delivery is unreliable.

-The Address Resolution Protocol (ARP) is modeled with the Arp module.
+The Arp module implements the Address Resolution Protocol (ARP).
 The ARP protocol is designed to translate a local protocol address to a hardware address.
 Although the ARP protocol can be used with several network protocol and hardware addressing schemes, in practice they are almost always IPv4 and 802.3 addresses.
 The Arp module only supports IPv4-to-MAC address translation, but not the opposite direction, Reverse ARP (RARP).

 The address to be resolved can be either an IPv4 broadcast/multicast or a unicast address.
 The corresponding MAC addresses can be computed for broadcast and multicast addresses (RFC 1122, 6.4); unicast addresses are resolved using the ARP procotol.

 If the MAC address is found in the ARP cache, then the packet is transmitted to the addressed interface immediately.
 Otherwise the packet is queued and an address resolution takes place.